Director & Audition NotesMad Libs Live! will be directed by Carter Wallace with Music Direction by Ayrian Norman.

 Character Descriptions

-All roles have race and age flexibility.
+Although some roles have set genders, casting will have gender, race, and age flexibility .
 All are encouraged to audition no matter how you identify!

 In addition to the roles below, we will also be casting one female-presenting swing and one male-presenting swing.
 Swings will be guaranteed at least one performance.